EEUP for Heat Pump Water Heaters

 Heat pump water heaters require installation in locations that remain in the 40º–90ºF range year-round and provide at least 1,000 cubic feet of air space around the water heater.
 Cool exhaust air can be exhausted to the room or outdoors.
 Install them in a space with excess heat, such as a furnace room.
 Heat pump water heaters will not operate as efficiently in a cold space.
 They tend to cool the spaces they are in.

-The unit offered in this program is a stand-alone heat pump water heating system with an integrated heat pump unit enclosed in a built-in water storage tank with back-up resistance heating elements.
-Please click the links below to view or print the spec sheets for each model offered through this special program, or click here to view our promotional flyer.
+The unit eligible in this EEUP is a stand-alone heat pump water heating system with an integrated heat pump unit enclosed in a built-in water storage tank with back-up resistance heating elements.

 Questions or Comments?